Melodic Rap Lyrics Prompts: 10 Sing-Rap Hybrid Templates

 Q: How do I avoid the “broken inside” sing-rap default?
 A: Add an explicit forbidden list (“broken inside,” “the pain inside,” “lost without you,” “all in my head”).
 The model defaults to safe emotional vocabulary; banning it forces concrete imagery instead.

 Q: Should the bridge be sung or rapped?
 A: Best results come from half-time bridges where melody dominates and the last half-line is spoken-word.
-The spoken-word line grounds the song and makes the return to the final hook hit harder.
+In Suno, tag that half-line [Spoken] so the engine drops the melody there; the spoken line grounds the song and makes the return to the final hook hit harder.

 Tags: #Lyrics #Rap #melodic #Prompt